AutoDock-GPU icon

 What is AutoDock-GPU?

 AutoDock-GPU is a GPU-accelerated implementation of AutoDock4, one of the most widely-cited docking programs in computational drug discovery.
-It predicts how small molecules bind to protein targets using the classic AutoDock4 physics-based force field, but runs up to 350x faster than single-threaded AutoDock4 by leveraging NVIDIA GPU parallelization.
+It predicts how small molecules bind to protein targets using the classic AutoDock4 physics-based force field, with reported speedups of up to 56x over single-threaded AutoDock4.

 The key distinction from AutoDock Vina is the scoring function: AutoDock-GPU uses the original AutoDock4 force field with explicit terms for van der Waals interactions, hydrogen bonding, electrostatics, and desolvation.
 This physics-inspired approach behaves differently than Vina's empirically-optimized scoring, particularly for metal-containing binding sites and systems with complex electrostatics.